 This is the #1 way most pets are reunited with their owners.
 This is the most important step in the search process.

-By filling in our Lost / Found Pet Reports , we provide a high-visibility flyer created especially for your pet.
+By filling in our Lost Pet Report , we provide a high-visibility flyer created especially for your pet.
 The red and yellow flyer is to be used as an "intersection flyer" for outdoor use with high visibility.
-We will share the information you provide on our Facebook group that has over 35,000+ members.
+We will share the information you provide on our Facebook group that has over 40,000+ members.
 These posts are shared with other local social media groups.
 We ask our members to share with any local HOA groups or other Facebook groups they may also belong to.

-Discount cards are also available for printing at Office Depot stores.
+Discount cards for Office Depot stores are available for printing flyers and supplies.
 If you make your own flyers, they should be kept simple and readable with a good phone number.
 If you print on Office Depot's least expensive card stock, you don't need sheet protectors.
 They are sturdy and basically waterproof.
 Otherwise, put paper copies in plastic sheet protectors with the opening at the bottom and be sure to staple in all four corners.
 Post it facing the direction of traffic.

 Give copies of your flyer to people that walk their dogs in the area.
 Dogs walking on leashes notice movement that people don’t.
 Staple or tape our flyer to a neon poster board with LARGE writing underneath for poster-size signs.